 - Governor The Governor's amended budget proposes providing \$572,976 in fiscal year 2016 to fund five full-time classified positions in the Department of Education, in order to strengthen staffing capacity in key areas of the agency and to increase the level of services to under-performing schools and school divisions.
 The positions are primarily School-Improvement and Curricular Specialists and would be assigned primarily to the Office of School Improvement and in instructional units. - Senate This amendment removes two of the proposed five new positions in the introduced budget in the Department of Education.
 The amendment reflects the removal of funding for two content specialists, offset by the inclusion of a previously requested information security officer position.
 The amendment does not affect the data analyst/researcher and two school improvement specialist positions.
-The amendments reduce net funding and positions in fiscal year 2016 by \$97,392 and 2 FTEs (the information technology security position will utilize an existing, unfunded FTE in the Department's budget). - House No action taken
+The amendments reduce net funding and positions in fiscal year 2016 by \$97,392 and 2 FTEs (the information technology security position will utilize an existing, unfunded FTE in the Department's budget). - House no action taken - Final General Assembly Action Same as Governor's introduced budget.
+The General Assembly also proposes to include funding in fiscal year 2016 for an information security specialist position in DOE.
+This dedicated position will develop, manage and maintain DOE's information technology security program in accordance with the Commonwealth's information technology security policies and standards.

-2. Amendments to Central Office Budget Not Included in HB 1400/SB 800 Impacting School Divisions
+2. Amendments to Central Office Budget Not Included in HB 1400/SB 800 as Introduced Impacting School Divisions